jarvisar/datavis-project1/README.md

 This visualization project includes the following features:

-- Barcharts: There are five dynamic barcharts that users can interact with.
+- Barcharts: Users can view and interact with five dynamic barcharts.

 - Line chart: Users can view and interact with a timeline of exoplanet discoveries by year.